weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## 7.3.1
+- Set target project in booststrap query.

 ## 7.2.3
-- Add project argument to bootstrap function
+- Add project argument to bootstrap function.

 ## 7.2.2
-- Fixes model classes not being able to unset attributes
+- Fixes model classes not being able to unset attributes.

 ## 7.2.0

-- Adding a general method to store metadata related with a project
+- Adding a general method to store metadata related with a project.
-- Removing the previous method to add metadata for projects related only with Apps
+- Removing the previous method to add metadata for projects related only with Apps.

 ## 7.1.0
 - Updates README.